sbercloud-terraform/terraform-provider-sbercloud/docs/resources/lb_member.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the ELB member resource.
-    If omitted, the the provider-level region will be used.
+If omitted, the provider-level region will be used.
 Changing this creates a new member.

 * `pool_id` - (Required, String, ForceNew) The id of the pool that this member will be assigned to.

 * `subnet_id` - (Required, String, ForceNew) The subnet in which to access the member

 * `name` - (Optional, String) Human-readable name for the member.

-* `tenant_id` - (Optional, String, ForceNew) Required for admins.
-The UUID of the tenant who owns the member.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new member.

 * `address` - (Required, String, ForceNew) The IP address of the member to receive traffic from the load balancer.
   Changing this creates a new member.

 * `protocol_port` - (Required, Int, ForceNew) The port on which to listen for client traffic.
 Changing this creates a new member.

 * `weight` - (Optional, Int)  A positive integer value that indicates the relative portion of traffic that this member should receive from the pool.
 For example, a member with a weight of 10 receives five times as much traffic as a member with a weight of 2.

 * `admin_state_up` - (Optional, Bool) The administrative state of the member.
   A valid value is true (UP) or false (DOWN).

 ## Attributes Reference